 Introduce yourself to the event organizers.
 At local events, organizers are much more accessible.
 Mention how much you enjoyed the event, mention ways you might be able to help, and if you see any room for improvement (keep it constructive).
 Perhaps you can make an introduction to a helpful resource or volunteer your time to lead a workshop.
 Become someone the organizer can count on to keep improving their events.

 Make friends: Networking doesn't stop after the initial intro.
 Be sure to follow up with connections and invite them to events of interest or shoot a quick email asking if they'll be at the next monthly meetup.
 Whether purely for social enjoyment or business prospecting, be someone who keeps others connected.

 Keep telling your story to each of these groups.

-5. Collaborate with Influencers and Authorities
+Collaborate with influencers and thought leaders

 Research influencers and businesses that are authorities in your domain.
 Assess their brand—do you have similar messages?
 Or do your brand attributes complement each other well?
 These are the types of individuals with whom you'll want to build a relationship.

 By collaborating with authorities, you build your knowledge, you extend your reach, and add exciting projects to your body of work.
 In other words, you enhance and expand your personal brand

 Schedule an exploratory chat with an authority you admire.
 Whether it be the creative director at an agency you respect or the marketing powerhouse hosting all your favorite events.
 If you covet their career, ask them if you can have a chat and mention that you're looking for some advice.
 This gives you the opportunity not only to learn some valuable nuggets, but gives you the chance to mention your story and the type of work you'd like to collaborate on in the future.
 Putting yourself “out there” might feel scary, but if you come to the conversation with a few ideas, brainstorming ways to work together will feel natural.
 Just be sure to only commit to those projects that strongly align with your personal brand goals.